Powerful peace of mind. That’s what Vivint says they offer. And we just happen to agree.

-Learn more about Travis and our methodology →
+Learn more about Rob and our methodology →

 Since we wanted to find out what actual Vivint customers were saying, we collected ratings from 38 Vivint customers throughout the first quarter of 2022 via an online survey.
 The majority rated Vivint “five stars” in most categories.
 One-star ratings from a few unhappy campers did drag the averages down.

 One thing we’ll say about Vivint’s pricing is that it’s not exactly transparent.
 We can certainly understand why — these are bespoke systems designed for your property and personal security needs.
 That said, you’re going to have to reach out to the company to figure out the actual dollars and cents.